|Britton Deerfield School District|

 |Bylaws & Policies|

 The Board of Education is committed to the effective use of electronic mail ("e-mail") by all District staff and Board members in the conduct of their official duties.
-This policy, as well as any guidelines developed pursuant to it, are not meant to limit or discourage the use of e-mail for conducting the official business of the District, but rather, this policy and any corresponding guidelines are intended to establish a framework for the proper use of e-mail as an official business tool.
+This policy and any corresponding guidelines are intended to establish a framework for the proper use of e-mail for conducting official business and communicating with colleagues, students, parents and community members.

 When available, the District's e-mail system must be used by employees for any official District e-mail communications.
-Personal e-mail accounts on providers other than the District's e-mail system may be blocked at any time due to concerns for network security, SPAM, or virus protection.
+Personal e-mail accounts on providers other than the District's e-mail system may be blocked at any time if concerns for network security, SPAM, or virus protection arise.
 Furthermore, District staff are expected to exercise reasonable judgment and prudence and take appropriate precautions to prevent viruses from entering the District's network when opening or forwarding any e-mails or attachments to e-mails that originate from unknown sources.

 State and Federal law exempt certain documents and information within documents from disclosure, no matter what their form.
 Therefore, certain e-mails may be exempt from disclosure or it may be necessary to redact certain content in the e-mails before the e–mails are released pursuant to a public records request, the request of a parent or eligible student to review education records, or a duly served discovery request involving ESI.

 E-mail retention is the responsibility of the individual e-mail user.
-E-mails sent or received using the District's e-mail service may only be retained for thirty (30) days on the server.
+Users must comply with District guidelines for properly saving/archiving e-mails that are public records, student education records, and/or subject to a litigation hold.
+E-mails sent or received using the District's e-mail service are automatically retained on the server.
 This retention is for disaster recovery and not to provide for future retrieval.
 The District does not maintain a central or distributed e-mail archive of e-mail sent and/or received.
+Any questions concerning e-mail retention should be directed to the Technology Director.

 Unauthorized use of the network in connection with the transmission of unsolicited bulk e-mail, including the transmission of counterfeit e-mail, may result in civil and criminal penalties against the sender and/or possible disciplinary action.